victorvogelpoel/Serilog.Sinks.MFilesObject/README.md

 # Serilog.Sinks.MFilesObject

-A Serilog structured logging sink that emits LogEvents to an M-Files Vault Object.
+A Serilog structured logging sink that emits LogEvents to a "rolling" Log object in an M-Files vault.

 This is a **proof of concept** project by Victor Vogelpoel.
 See the disclaimer.

+The solution contains two sinks, `Serilog.Sinks.MFilesObject` and `Serilog.Sinks.MFilesSysUtilsEventLog`, a sample sandbox console application, a sample vault application and a backup of its accompanying sample vault.

 ## Use Case